Uzwername/base-react-webpack-config/README.md

 Also the default favicon is not well-optimized and hence, shows a warning on compile which is assumed to be ok since it most probably be replaced (or well, optimized).

-Also, initially one or more (depending on environment) test in E2E fail & ESlint shows 2 warnings on compile which is left as-is for guidance & demonstration.
+Also, initially one or more (depending on environment) test in E2E fail & ESLint shows 2 warnings on compile which is left as-is for guidance & demonstration.

 # Additional Info